iliff/digital-dissertation/docs/index.md

 ### Participants (Commitee Members)

-List any additional participants in the project and link to their social or professional profiles here[^1].
+List any additional participants in the project and link to their social or professional profiles here[^test].

-[^1]: This is a test note.
+[^test]: This is a test note.

 ### Link to Zotero for bibliography